Jon Rahm ‘relieved’ after ending title drought with win at LIV Golf Hong Kong

 Runner-up Detry was able to play in Hong Kong only after Rahm arranged a private jet to fly him and several other LIV players out of the Middle East.

-Since the team’s last win in June 2023, their roster has undergone several changes, including two new additions this year with Detry and Anthony Kim joining Johnson and Pieters.
+Since the team’s last win in June 2023, their roster has undergone several changes, including two new additions in 2026 with Detry and Anthony Kim joining Johnson and Pieters.

-who beat Rahm to the LIV Adelaide titleon Feb 15 for his first win since 2010, finished tied-31st in Hong Kong.
-But the 40-year-old American, who had overcome drug and alcohol addiction to return to sport, savoured the team victory.
+who won the LIV Adelaide eventon Feb 15 for his first title since 2010, finished tied-31st in Hong Kong.
+But the 40-year-old American, who had overcome drug and alcohol addiction to return, savoured the team victory.

 “After Adelaide, the first couple days seemed pretty surreal,” he said.
 “Obviously we all play to win, right?
 But now with LIV Golf, there’s two elements.
 You get to win with three other guys that you’re battling with.
 This is pretty special.”
 AFP